Baby Jogger City Select Review

 Ease of Use

-The sunshade on the Select is the smallest in the Baby Jogger lineup that we reviewed.
+The sunshade is the smallest in the Baby Jogger lineup in this review.
 It is medium in size and has a UV rating of 50+.
-This canopy has extra ventilation and a peek-a-boo window made out of mesh, but the overall size hurt the Select compared to the competition and other Baby Jogger options.
-In contrast, the Baby Jogger City Mini and the Baby Jogger City Mini GT both have larger shades with two windows that are larger than this one.
+This canopy has extra ventilation and a mesh peek-a-boo window, but the overall size hurt the Select compared to the competition.

-This stroller sports front wheel shocks that are not adjustable and probably don't provide as much comfort as strollers with four shocks or adjustable suspension.
-The seat wiggles and the limited padding reduce overall comfort as well.
+This stroller sports front-wheel shocks that are not adjustable and don't provide as much comfort as strollers with four shocks or adjustable suspension.
+The wiggly seat and the limited padding reduce overall comfort as well.
 However, the larger rubber wheels make the ride better than those with plastic wheels.

 Weight and Folded Size

 Where the Select starts to struggle is weight and folded size.
 Some of the things that help the Select perform well also add size and weight that make it hard to lift.
 This stroller weighs about 29 lbs, which is higher than the average for the group.